Tokyo adopts stricter virus rules, starts vaccinating the elderly | ExBulletin

 Health officials will also patrol bars and restaurants to ensure compliance with safety measures, and testing will increase in care facilities for the elderly.

+Adequate provision of imported vaccines is a major concern due to the lack of supply and export controls in Europe, where those vaccines come from.
+Cases of blood clots associated with the AstraZeneca vaccine are also causing uncertainty.

+The Japanese minister in charge of vaccines, Taro Kono, has said supplies are expected to arrive in May and that Japan will have enough of the Pfizer vaccine to cover the nation’s 36 million elderly people by the end of June.

-Alarm status was raised a week ago for geese in the western prefectures of Osaka and Hyogo, as well as Miyagi in the north.
+Tougher virus measures were imposed a week ago on parts of the western prefectures of Osaka and Hyogo and Miyagi in the north.
 Fifteen cities in six prefectures, including central Tokyo, are now under high levels of the virus.

-The non-compulsory emergency ended in the Tokyo area on March 21st.
 Tokyo’s return to standby status on Monday underscores the difficulty of balancing anti-virus measures and the economy.
-The Suga government has been criticized for being too slow in adopting anti-virus measures out of a reluctance to further damage the pandemic-hit economy.
+The Suga government has been criticized for being too slow to pass anti-virus measures out of a reluctance to further damage the pandemic-hit economy.

-Japan has managed the pandemic better than the United States and many countries in Europe, but not as well compared to other Asian countries and vaccinations have lagged behind mainly due to limited supplies of the Pfizer vaccine, which is the only approved in Japan which thus relies entirely on imports.

-In the town of Hachioji in western Japan, a first group of elderly residents had their first shots fired Monday.
-But officials are expecting a slow start due to limited deliveries at first.
-It will be the end of June when Japan will have enough vaccine to cover the 36 million elderly population, officials said.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online